HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam-spnego.md

-# Enabling SPNEGO single sign-on for Security Access Manager {#t_secure_with_tam-spnego .task}
+# Enabling SPNEGO single sign-on for Security Verify Access {#t_secure_with_tam-spnego .task}

-Configure HCL Connections to use single sign-on with IBM Security Access Manager \(ISAM\), formerly Tivoli® Access Manager and SPNEGO.
+Configure HCL Connections to use single sign-on with Security Verify Access (or ISVA, formerly Security Access Manager or ISAM) and SPNEGO.

 -   Complete the task described in the [Configuring web browsers to support SPNEGO](t_install_kerb_edit_browsers.md) topic.
--   Ensure that ISAM is installed.
+-   Ensure that ISVA is installed.
--   This task describes how to enable single sign-on \(SSO\) for ISAM on the Windows™ operating system.
+-   This task describes how to enable single sign-on \(SSO\) for ISVA on the Windows™ operating system.
--   Connections supports the WebSphere® cookie-based, lightweight, third-party authentication \(LTPA\) mechanism as an SSO solution for ISAM.
+-   Connections supports the WebSphere® cookie-based, lightweight, third-party authentication \(LTPA\) mechanism as an SSO solution for ISVA.
 Connections does not support other SSO solutions that WebSEAL supports such as WebSphere Trust Association Interceptor \(TAI\), Forms SSO, Cross-domain SSO, or E-community SSO.
--   Connections supports the use of encrypted connections, Transparent Path junctions with ISAM.
-Connections does not support TCP type junctions or ISAM Standard junctions.
+-   Connections supports the use of encrypted connections, Transparent Path junctions with ISVA.
+Connections does not support TCP type junctions or ISVA Standard junctions.
 -   Verify that you can access Connections applications from a web browser.
--   Set the IBM® WebSphere Application Server single sign-on domain to the same value as the domain of the ISAM server.
+-   Set the IBM® WebSphere Application Server single sign-on domain to the same value as the domain of the ISVA server.

 Single sign-on \(SSO\) enables users to log in to an Connections application and switch to other applications within the product without having to authenticate again.

 There are several different ways to configure SSO.
-The Connections DefaultAuthenticator protocol allows your users and Security Access Manager to prove their identities to one another in a secure manner.
-After users sign in to their Active Directory Windows client systems, they are automatically signed into both Security Access Manager and Connections.
+The Connections DefaultAuthenticator protocol allows your users and Security Verify Access to prove their identities to one another in a secure manner.
+After users sign in to their Active Directory Windows client systems, they are automatically signed into both Security Verify Access and Connections.

-To set up SSO using Security Access Manager with SPNEGO, complete the following steps:
+To set up SSO using Security Verify Access with SPNEGO, complete the following steps:

 1. Create a user account for WebSEAL in your Active Directory domain.
 When creating the user account, ensure that you specify the following options: